 Student Code of Conduct & Expectations for Student Behavior

 Student conduct is governed by rules designed to preserve both individual and community freedoms.
 The individual student, in order to learn and grow, must enjoy freedom of expression and action.
 The academic community, if it is to properly serve the student, must enjoy freedom from disruption.

 State Complaint Procedures

-If a complaint does not fall into one of the categories above, the complaint should be addressed to the college President at the following address:
+If a complaint does not fall into one of the categories above, the complaint should be addressed to the college Vice President of Student Affairs at the following address:

 If your complaint is associated with the institution’s compliance with academic program quality and accrediting standards please

-If your complaint involves unlawful discrimination, to the Chancellor's Office website at: http://cccco.edu/ Nothing in this disclosure should be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaints.
+If your complaint involves unlawful discrimination, please address your complaint with the California Community Colleges Chancellor's Office's (CCCCO) Complaints.
+Nothing in this disclosure should be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaints.
 The California Community Colleges Chancellor's Office (CCCCO) has provided this disclosure to you in compliance with the requirements of the Higher Education Act of 1965, as amended, as regulated in CFR 34, Sections 600.9 (b) (3) and 668.43(b).
-If anything in this disclosure is out of date, please notify the CCCCO at 1102 Q St., Suite 4550, Sacramento, CA 95811-6549.
+If anything in this disclosure is out of date, please notify the CCCCO at 1102 Q St., Suite 4550, Sacramento, CA 95811-6549